jumogehn/vimrc/README.md

 ## Using scripts how-to

-There is a rule to use these script.
+There is a rule to use these scripts.
 - Generate ctags and cscope.out files(run mkcscope.sh and mkctags.sh) in a top directory of your project
 - Open vim from the top directory of your project